 “This is a surprise to us that there is a large volume of documents yet to be disclosed,” Champ told the tribunal.
 “We always believed there would be ongoing disclosure because the case is ongoing and new audits come up then fine, but it appears from the letter from counsel (Justice Canada) that basically there’s a large number of documents dating back to 2010 that have not yet been disclosed.”

-The discovery of the large amount of documents came after Cindy Blackstock, executive director of FNCFCS, became curious about the lack of information being disclosed by Justice Canada at the hearing.
+The discovery of the large number of documents came after Cindy Blackstock, executive director of FNCFCS, became curious about the lack of information being disclosed by Justice Canada at the hearing.

 Blackstock filed an access to information request to Aboriginal Affairs and after waiting seven months, received nearly 4,000 documents and 30,000 pages.